 Regular fish oil is the starting raw material used to make concentrated fish oils.
 Low-Omega-3 oil is concentrated using molecular distillation to provide a product that is mostly Omega-3 and very little of anything else.

 In other words, more of what you want and less of what you don’t.

-The only downside with pharmaceutical grade fish oil is that the naturally present Vitamins A and D are removed.
+The only downside with concentrated fish oil is that the naturally present Vitamins A and D are removed.
 With fat/sun-phobia still raging, people have become Vitamin A and D deficient.
 If you want your fish oil to contain Vitamins A and D, they’re not in regular fish oil either.
 You’ll need to take unrefined salmon, pollock or cod liver oils.